 The series is written by Kelly Thompson (of Hawkeye: Kate Bishop fame) and penciled by Jenn St-Onge.
 Unlike most Nancy Drew media, the series skews more Young Adult but still keeps the spirit of the original novels.

-The first five issues were released through 2018 and collected in trade in 2019, with more issues to follow.
+The first five issues were released through 2018 and collected in trade in 2019.
+As of 2019, the series is on indefinite hiatus.

 Tropes found in this series include: